email: roadarch@outlook.com

 This Beer Can is located in front of the Cattleguard liquor store.
 It was installed sometime after 2013. [map]

-This Giant Budweiser Beer Can is located at Belle Point Ranch.
+This Budweiser Beer Can is located at Belle Point Ranch.
 The owner, David McMahon, was a cattle breeder and beer distributor.
 He had one of his silos painted like Budweiser can by Earl Harris in 1975-1976. [map]

 More Beer Cans: